Speak it.

 Stop typing.
 Start blurting.

-A free Mac dictation app with a built-in AI editor that lives in your menu bar.
+A Mac dictation app with a built-in AI editor that lives in your menu bar.
 Out of your way in sixty seconds.